rduplain/memo/startups-for-people-with-problems.md

 B, and $40M for Series C. Fundraising is about growth.
 The purpose of capital is _not_ to sustain a company with cash, but to scale with each round.

-At every round of funding, there is a balancing act to raise the right amount of capital.
-You want to balance valuation with runway.
-The CEO has a responsibility to shareholders to maximize the value of existing shares.
-In a few words, take a good deal (and make revenue a top priority).
-But with an acceptable level of risk.
+At each round of funding, the company must demonstrate value and balance how much equity is sold to investors (lower is better) with how much cash is available (higher is generally better).
+The amount of cash available to operate at current expenditure provides a runway of some number of months/years to continue developing the business and increasing its value.
 If you do not raise enough money (the runway), then the company could go out of business or be in a vulnerable position for future investment, leading to a down round in which shares are purchased at a value lower than the previous round--which is _not good_ (see #3.5 below).

 The seed round is often called the angel round, because the amounts (10s or 100s of thousands) are more appropriate to individuals of high net worth